google/gson/README.md

 mvn clean verify
 ```

-JDK 11 or newer is required for building, JDK 17 or 21 is recommended.
+JDK 17 or newer is required for building, JDK 21 is recommended.
 Newer JDKs are currently not supported for building (but are supported when _using_ Gson).

 ### Contributing